yale-redcap/yes3-exporter/README.md

 # Configuration Settings

-Global configuration
+## Global configuration

-The YES3 Exporter performs a number of daily tasks for each project.
-By default, all of the daily tasks are run at 11 minutes past midnight, but administrator can specify a different time to run these tasks.
+The YES3 Exporter performs several daily tasks for each project.
+By default, daily tasks are run at 11 minutes past midnight, but an administrator can specify a different time to run these tasks.

 To configure, go to Control Panel -\> External Modules -\> Manage -\> Yes3 Exporter -\>Configure

-Project configuration
+## Project configuration

 Only users with project design and setup rights can configure the External Module Settings in the project.

 ## Daily Log Report

-When enabled, you can designate one email address that will receive a daily summary of export activity that includes: (1.) date and time of report, (2.)
-REDCap host, (3.) project ID, (4.) project title, (5.) \# exports, and (6.) individual logs for each export in past 24 hours.
+When enabled, you can designate one email address that will receive a daily summary of export activity including: (1.) date and time of report, (2.)
+REDCap project information, and (3.) details about export activity in last 24 hours.

 To disable the daily log report, you may change the email notification setting to “no” at any time.

 ## Host File System Exports

 Data can be exported to a designated host file system (i.e. automounting to secure institutional file shares) which, among other things, is intended to support Datamart integration.
-As a data security safeguard, this feature requires the involvement of a REDCap administrator.
+For data security, this feature requires the involvement of a REDCap administrator.

 ## Backup Retention

 Export specifications (i.e. templates) can be rolled back and restored to a prior saved version.
-By default 20 generations are retained.
+By default, 20 generations are retained.

-##

 # Overview

-## Prerequisites

--   REDCap web application
--   Admin level access to Control Center to export to fileshare
--   HTML/CSS/JS/PHP

 ## Components